Ang Totoong Narcolist: Perpetrator

-Advincula was born on March 22, 1989, in Donsol, Sorsogon.
-He graduated from the Donsol West Central School in 2001, pursuing secondary education whilst being the local president of Knights of the Altar.
-Advincula desired to be a priest, enlisting in a seminary in 2005 after graduating.
-He pursued an AB Philosophy degree and developed skills in technology during this time.
-Advincula served in different parishes throughout Sorsogon for four years but quit due to his father's illness.
-The latter died in 2009.
-To assist his sibling through college, he entered marketing the following year.
-On May 6, 2010, he was introduced to a drug syndicate operating in Misibis Bay.
-He was selected to head closed-circuit television operations in underground facilities throughout the area.
-After, he was tasked to prepare the monthly "TARA", a document listing the collections and payoffs that month.
-During this time, Advincula allegedly witnessed the killing of one of his syndicate members, as well as the raping of the latter's wife and daughter.
+Peter Joemel Advincula was born in 1989, in Donsol, Sorsogon, Philippines.
+He was allegedly introduced to a drug syndicate operating in Misibis Bay on May 6, 2010, and was purportedly selected to head closed-circuit television operations in underground facilities throughout the area and allegedly tasked with preparing the monthly "TARA", a document listing the collections and payoffs that month.
+During this time, Advincula allegedly witnessed the killing of one of his syndicate members, as well as the rape of their wife and daughter.